abrasive/shairport/README.md

 `shairport -d -a "Shairport 2.0" -- -d hw:0`

-In the following are examples of the Raspberry Pi and the NSLU2 -- little-endian and a big-endian ARM systems running OpenWrt.
+In the following are examples of the Raspberry Pi and the NSLU2.
 For best results, including getting true mute and instant response to volume control and pause commands, you should access the hardware volume controls as shown.
 Use `amixer` or `alsamixer` or similar to discover the name of the volume controller to be used after the `-c` option.

 For a Raspberry Pi using its internal soundcard that drives the headphone jack: